Seeking Validation From others

 For many, seeking validation from others is a persistent habit that can often have profoundly negative and far-reaching consequences.
 Fortunately, there are many great ways to cultivate an attitude of confidence and self-reliance, even in the face of criticism or disapproval.
 Here are just a few tips on how to stop seeking validation, and why doing so can enable us to create a life that we’re passionate about.

 “The only validation we need comes from within; whatever our souls allow is allowed.” – Sherihan Gamal

 1. Realize That Other People Don’t Have All the Answers

-When we’re seeking validation from our social circle, we often forget that most people are just as confused about their life choices as we are.
+The first step when we’re seeking validation from our social circle or even social media, we often forget that most people are just as confused about their life choices as we are.
 Even the most successful people experience self-doubt regularly, and their confidence may simply be a cover for more deep-rooted insecurities and problems.

 When it comes to life, no one has the answer book, and while it can be stressful to find our own way in the world, doing so is a necessary step towards building personal resilience and genuine self-esteem.
 When we blindly trust in the opinions of others, on the other hand, we’ll find that even the most well-intentioned advice can lead us down the wrong path.

 2. Find Your True Reasons for Seeking Approval

 To really understand why you’re seeking validation from other people, try examining your actual reasons for doing so.
 Are your needs in life currently being fulfilled?
-What do you believe that the approval of others will bring you?
-Asking questions such as these can help you hone in on the most fundamental causes of your need for approval.
+What do you believe that the approval of someone else will bring you?
+Asking questions such as these can help you hone in on the most fundamental causes of when you seek approval from others.

 Often, we’ll find that we seek validation because we’re uncertain about our self-worth or our capacity for success.
 For example, we may desire to avoid failure by taking a “safe” path through life.
 We may even be afraid that our work isn’t good enough or that we inherently lack the capability to succeed in a challenging career.